Your choice now can make all the difference to your personal growth and professional success in the years ahead.

 For more than ten years, the International University of Monaco has been offering a unique Mentorship Program for its MBA students.
 This Mentorship Program creates direct links between Monaco's dynamic business and entrepreneurial community, and the MBA's internationally diverse and professionally experienced student body.

-Thanks to this program, students have the exceptional experience of benefitting from the guidance, insight and knowledge of CEOs, top executives, and successful entrepreneurs from a variety of sectors and countries.
+Thanks to this program, you have the exceptional experience of benefitting from the guidance, insight and knowledge of CEOs, top executives, and successful entrepreneurs from a variety of sectors and countries.
 Every year this program involves more than 25 mentors and has been an outstanding contribution to students' overall experience here, and the achievement of their professional goals.

 We encourage you to discuss your financial options with those in your entourage that may provide support while you attend school, to select the financial resources that best fit your needs.